Smejia25/AddiTest/README.md

   -FlashList: shopify implementation of list, very easy to implement and very performant with larger lists
 - reanimated: for animations

+- unit tested store changes and api calls
+- couldn't write ui test because some config issues that were breaking the build, and didnt have time to address it.

 ## Quick Start

 **components**